 - 1. Providing at least one hour of weekly supervision and giving clear feedback to the student on an ongoing basis about his/her performance. - 2.
 Adhering to the ethical responsibilities pertaining to education and training in practice settings, as outlined in section 3.02 of the NASW Code of Ethics as well as the Maryland DHMH Code of Ethics (see Appendix A). - 3.
 Becoming familiar with the Social Work Program curriculum, including the 2015 CSWE Core Competencies and related behaviors. - 4.
 Orienting students to both the service delivery system and the population served, including a review of agency safety procedures and completion of the Student Safety Checklist. - 5.
 Developing learning opportunities in relation to the curriculum and making specific assignments in consultation with the student and, in some cases, the faculty field liaison. - 6.
 Being involved with the student in completing the Learning Agreement and Evaluation at the beginning of each semester. - 7.
-Communicating any problems in meeting learning agreement objectives to the student first and then to the faculty field liaison, if necessary. - 8.
-Requiring students to complete process recordings on a regular basis (at least 2 per semester) and providing the student with verbal and written feedback related to the recordings. - 9.
-Evaluating the student's performance in writing at the midterm and final of each semester.
-Note: during spring semester a mid-semester evaluation is not required unless the field instructor has specific concerns. - 10.
+Communicating any problems in meeting learning agreement objectives to the student first and then to the faculty field liaison, if necessary. - Requiring students to complete process recordings on a regular basis (at least 2 per semester) and providing the student with verbal and written feedback related to the recordings. - 9.
+Evaluating the student's performance in writing at the midterm and final of each semester. - 10.
 Permitting the student to attend monthly seminars with the faculty field liaison on their scheduled field days as part of their field education; these seminars will take 2 hours, plus travel time. - 11.
 Reviewing and signing student time sheets weekly, via IPT.